neuron-vision/shoreshnizer/README.md

-## Known pitfalls.
+## Identified challenges:
-1. We only support 3 letters-roots for now.
+1. At present, our support is limited to 3-letter roots.
-2. We only support Hebrew for now until arabic speakers will join the project.
+2. Our current support is limited to the Hebrew language until we have Arabic speakers involved in the project.
-3. Support for nouns is still missing and will need to utilize 64bit instead of current 32bit representation.
+3. The representation for nouns is not yet supported and will require a transition from the current 32-bit representation to a 64-bit representation.
-4. Prefix and Suffix quantization needs real data to perform optimally.
+4. Quantization of prefixes and suffixes requires real data to achieve optimal performance.
-5. Training process for auto encoder to measure reconstruction error is still missing.
+5. We still need to establish a training process for the autoencoder to measure reconstruction error.
-6. Root predictor is only a place holder for now and will need a large dictionary for future training.
+6. The current root predictor is a temporary solution and will require a substantial dictionary for future training.
-7. Current special charters support is limited to only 128 charters and increasing from 32 bits to 64 bits will allow accommodating all of them.
+7. Our current support for special characters is restricted to 128 characters, and expanding from 32 bits to 64 bits will enable accommodating all of them.

 ## Code Usage
 rootenizer.py has a __main__ script to allow testing and viewing results.
 The script also creates html tags for color display of words breakdowns.

-See [html example](samples/1.html) here.
+The rootenizer.py file includes a main script that enables testing and viewing of results.
+Additionally, the script generates HTML tags for displaying word breakdowns with color formatting.
+You can refer to the [html example](samples/1.html) to see a demonstration.

-See [Code README](src/README.md) for developers documentation.
+For developer documentation, please consult the [Code README](src/README.md) It provides detailed information and instructions for developers working with the code.

-#### License
+## License
 The code is licensed under MIT, granting you the freedom to use it freely, including for commercial purposes.
 Feel free to utilize the code as you wish and consider contributing to the development of language models running on edge devices.